edgedb/edgedb/docs/guides/tutorials/nextjs.rst

 ``select`` statement.

 If you visit `localhost:3000/api/post <http://localhost:3000/api/post>`_ in
-your browser, you should be a plaintext JSON representation of the blog posts we inserted earlier.
+your browser, you should see a plaintext JSON representation of the blog posts we inserted earlier.

 To fetch these from the homepage, we'll use ``useState``, ``useEffect``, and